As Trump stimulus fades, Fed sees tight monetary policy on the horizon

-WASHINGTON/SAN FRANCISCO (Reuters) - The Trump administration’s punchbowl of tax cuts and government spending may leave the U.S. economy with a stinging hangover in two years, according to fresh Federal Reserve forecasts that show monetary policy moving into “restrictive” territory for the first time in more than a decade.
+WASHINGTON/SAN FRANCISCO, March 21 (Reuters) - The Trump administration’s punchbowl of tax cuts and government spending may leave the U.S. economy with a stinging hangover in two years, according to fresh Federal Reserve forecasts that show monetary policy moving into “restrictive” territory for the first time in more than a decade.

 The new round of projections by policymakers, issued on Wednesday, was the clearest indication yet that higher short-term growth coming from massive fiscal stimulus may pose a cost down the road in the form of interest rates high enough to actually put the brakes on the economy.